jhpce-jhu/jhpce_mkdocs/docs/gpu/gpu-info.md

 </table>

-You can request a particular model of GPU using the &#8220;gres&#8221; option to srun and sbatch.
-The following &#8220;gres&#8221; options are available for the various models of GPUS:
+You can request a particular model of GPU using the "GRES" option (Generic Resources) to srun and sbatch.
+The following GRES options are available for the various models of GPUS:

 <center><table>